GutClear™ - reboot your gut

 The small intestine is not made to handle high amounts of bacteria.
-With too many bacteria in the small intestine, a local digestion of dietary fibres occur there (instead of further down in the large intestine) and can result in the production of unfavourable gases and bacterial by-products that can irritate the small intestinal mucosa.
-This can negatively affect the nervous system and the immune system located in the wall of the small intestine.
+Suppose there are too many bacteria in the small intestine.
+In that case, the digestion of fibers from the diet occurs there.
+It results in unfavorable gas production and other bacterial byproducts that can irritate the small intestinal mucosa.
+This negatively affects the nervous system and the immune system along the small intestine.

-Why should we have 100 million times fewer bacteria in the small intestine than in the large intestine?
+Why should one have 100 million times fewer bacteria in the small intestine than in the large intestine?

-The small intestine is sometimes called "the little brain" or “the second brain” because of the large number of nerve cells that are located along the wall of the small intestine.
-A large part of the body's immune system is also located along the wall of small intestine.
-By-products from the metabolism of bacteria can damage the mucosa of the small intestine and make it even more permeable (leaky gut) and thereby negatively affect the nerve and immune cells located in the wall of the small intestine.
-It is not uncommon for an overgrowth of bacteria in the small intestine to negatively affect the functioning of the small intestine to such an extent that its ability to handle food that previously did not cause any problems, for example bread, milk products, eggs and fish is disturbed.
+The small intestine is sometimes called "the little brain" because of the large number of nerve cells located along the small intestine wall.
+A large part of the body's immune system is also located along the permeable mucosa (lining) of the small intestine.
+By-products from the metabolism of bacteria can damage the mucosa of the small intestine and make it even more permeable (leaky gut), thereby negatively affecting the nerve and immune cells in the small intestine wall.
+Often, an overgrowth of bacteria in the small intestine affects the functioning of the small intestine.
+It may lead to the inability to process, for example, bread, milk products, eggs, and fish.

-Should you increase your dietary fibre intake if you have a sore and tense belly between meals?
+Should you increase your dietary fiber intake if your stomach is sore and bloated between meals?

 How can GutClear™ help me?

-In GutClear™, the bioactive and antimicrobial substances are mixed with psyllium seeds which form a jelly-like mass from which these antimicrobial substances can be continuously secreted as it passes through the small intestine (like a teabag).
-By reducing the level of bacteria in the small intestine, bacterial digestion of dietary fibres and production of bacterial by-products such as gas and toxins may be prevented from occurring there and instead take place in the large intestine which, unlike the small intestine, is adapted for handling these by-products.
+In GutClear™, the bioactive and antimicrobial substances are mixed with psyllium seeds that form a jelly-like mass from which these antimicrobial substances can be continuously secreted as it passes through the small intestine.
+By reducing the level of bacteria in the small intestine, bacterial digestion of dietary fiber can be prevented from occurring there and instead take place in the large intestine which, unlike the small intestine, is adapted for this bacterial breakdown process.

 We think it's important that you are informed of the scientific work supporting our statements.
 Here you will find scientific references that support our claims.